-Wearables are masters at tracking your every move—from the minute you wake up, to how many steps you’ve taken and where, to your heart beat, and everything else.
+Wearables are masters at tracking your every move—from the minute you wake up, to how many steps you’ve taken and where, to your heartbeat, and everything else.
 They take all this data and present you with a picture of your activities and health in order to push you to do better.

-But with that, there’s also the great security risk that comes with anything that stores your data on the cloud.
+But with that, there’s also the great security risk that comes with anything that stores your data in the cloud.
 This is especially true as more manufacturers are in a rush to supply the growing demand.
 With this greater rush, some cutbacks are made.

 Although the technology may be great for you and convenient for your health goals, there are some important privacy and security issues you should be aware of.